 On the third journey students will travel to Guatemala and Belize for a 12 day comparative study of culture, economics, politics, law, and ethics.
 This comparative study in Central America builds upon the experiences, principles and theories investigated during the Chesapeake Semester, allowing comparisons with other ecosystems across the continent.
 Students will have the opportunity to explore Tikal, an ancient Mayan city in Guatemala, participate in activities such as night hikes, a school tour, arts and crafts with a local family, and a cocoa farm tour in a small town in Belize, travel to the mountains to learn about tropical agroforestry firsthand, stay on a remote tropical island, and explore regional ecosystems by snorkeling on the second largest reef in the world.
 While there are certainly noticeable differences in the ecology, socioeconomics, and cultures defining the Chesapeake Bay and the tropical systems, there are common themes, similarities, and essential analogues.

 Issues & Management: Fisheries, Agriculture, Development & Policy

-You will have the opportunity to develop relationships and connections with professionals in a number of fields.
-You will be more than “a student on a field trip.”
-You will be viewed and treated as a young professional and will be expected to engage your professors, lecturers, guides, and speakers in the same way that they will be engaging you.
-You may be especially interested in a specific field or the work of a certain professor, scientist, artist, musician, advocate, or waterman.
-Look upon the Chesapeake Semester as a unique opportunity to make connections that you will utilize during your undergraduate career, during graduate school, and at the beginning of your professional careers.
+Students will have the opportunity to develop relationships and connections with professionals in a number of fields.
+Participants will be more than “a student on a field trip” and will be viewed and treated as young professionals expected to engage professors, lecturers, guides, and speakers with reciprocal sincerity.
+Students should look upon the Chesapeake Semester as a unique opportunity to make connections that will they can utilize during their undergraduate career, during graduate school, and at the beginning of professional careers.
 Many internship opportunities are available from our partners through the Chesapeake Semester.